ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamPlayer/README.md

 ## Overview

-BunnyStreamPlayer is a feature-rich video player specifically optimized for BunnyNet's CDN.
+BunnyStreamPlayer is a feature-rich video player specifically optimized for Bunny's CDN.
 It provides smooth playback with adaptive bitrate streaming and a fully customizable interface built with SwiftUI.

 ### Features